-As research concerning the efficacy and potential hazards of consumer products is made public, the ISO responds with updated standardization protocol.
+As research concerning the efficacy and potential hazards of consumer products is made public, the ISO responds with an updated standardization protocol.

-- Consumer confidence increases as products evolve to become safer, more reliable and of better quality.
+- Consumer confidence increases as products evolve to become safer, more reliable, and of better quality.

 - Products that have a negative effect on the environment are made obsolete as ISO specifications steadily become more eco-friendly.